Epicentral hosts local launch of Go Code Colorado

 Hannah Parsons, chief economic development officer for the Colorado Springs Chamber & EDC, said that when she speaks with businesses looking to locate in the city, they consistently ask her two questions:

-- And do you have the workforce in my industry to support my locating there and growing?
+And do you have the workforce in my industry to support my business locating there and growing?

-Tom Strand, an at-large member of the Colorado Springs City Council, said that “data information is critical to our city council … and it really helps us formulate decisions in order to try to do the best we can for our community.”

-“Businesses come to us and they make their decisions on where to locate and what to do based on data,” he said.
-“It’s critical to have statistical information for our clients, who are oftentimes small business owners with very little resources trying to make the best decisions they can while trying to open their small businesses. … This stuff is critical, so that small business owners don’t waste the resources that are already so limited — and we need to help them with as much information and data as we possibly can.”

-Jonathan Liebert, CEO and executive director of the Better Business Bureau of Southern Colorado, said that he would love to see Go Code teams address the issue of social impact business, which has become a primary focus for the organization.
+Jonathan Liebert, CEO and executive director of the Better Business Bureau of Southern Colorado, said that he would love to see Go Code teams address the issue of social impact businesses, which have become a primary focus for the organization.

 “I need to know how many of those businesses are in our community,” Liebert said.
 “Unlike a nonprofit or for-profit, I can’t just go to the Secretary of State’s office and figure out who they are. … So we need to map this out and determine how many of these organizations are actually in our town.
 Once we first figure out how many are here … we want to then let people know they exist and what they do.
 Then we also need to be able to map out their economic benefit and how many jobs they create.”